Has this article been insightful? Share it!

 Depending on your condition, you might also be sent for:

-The first line of treatment involves spinal nursing, which is the immobilisation of the fracture with the unstable spine to prevent further neurological injury in the spinal cord and nerve roots.
-Immobilisation stabilises your spine using stiff neck collars or spinal nursing with skeletal traction and other external braces like a Halo vest.
+The first line of treatment for a traumatic spine injury involves spinal nursing, which entails immobilising the fracture with the unstable spine to prevent further neurological damage to the spinal cord and nerve roots.
+Immobilisation stabilises your spine using stiff neck collars or spinal nursing with skeletal traction and other external braces, such as a Halo vest.

-However, the immediate treatment for a traumatic spine injury is likely to be decompression and instrumentation via surgical intervention for more severe cases.
+However, in more severe cases, immediate spinal cord injury treatment may involve decompression and instrumentation via either open or minimally invasive surgery.
 This addresses spinal cord damage from broken bones, removes blood clots, and repairs damaged tissue.

 Other possible treatments include: